Author has written 35 stories for Fullmetal Alchemist, and Prince of Tennis.

 Idea on hold: Destroying Lives: They never had an official relationship, but it felt like that most of the time.
 He came to visit him in the hospital and he returned the kindness by being there to listen.
 However, he decided to get involve with not one, but four other men.
 He didn't understand why.
 Was he not good enough?
 Did he do something wrong?
 No, there was one reason why he was betrayed, and that's the one reason why he vowed revenge on one person.
 Pairing: OT5

-Broken Arc (Status: on FF.net, Stand in the Rain, current chapter is seven)
+Broken Arc (Status: on FF.net, Stand in the Rain, current chapter is nine)

 He tried to hold out.
 Their memories together were precious to him.
 He didn't want things to end this way.
 However, the pain cut too deep and he gave up on everything for this life.
 It wasn't his fault.
 He couldn't have prevented that incident from taking place.
 He wanted everything to return to normal.
 But they waited too long.
 Will they be able to save him?
 Will he once again open his heart?
 Or is everything in vain?